Ben Roethlisberger Player Prop Bets for the NFL Playoffs | Pittsburgh vs. Kansas City 1/16/2022

 Season Stats

-- He's also chipped in on the ground, with five rushing yards (0.3 ypg) on 20 carries with one rushing touchdown.
+- He's tacked on five rushing yards on 20 carries and one rushing touchdown, averaging 0.3 yards per game.

-- Roethlisberger has attempted 87 of his 605 passes in the red zone, accounting for 62.1% of his team's red zone plays.
+- Roethlisberger has thrown 87 passes in the red zone this season, 62.1% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Roethlisberger's matchup with the Chiefs.